danvolchek/chrome-extensions/README.md

 # chrome-extensions
-A repository of the varius Chrome extensions I've created.
+A repository of the various Chrome extensions I've created.

-Note that these were never added to the Chrome web store and are only used personally, so they may be a bit hard to figure out how to use.
+More info about each one can be found in the README.md in each folder.